dafeixiao/petpiv/README.md

 2, run **train_velnet.ipynb**.
 This trains a VelNet for directly reconstructing velocitry fields from image intensity variations.

+Please contact dafeixiao@gmail.com if you have any questions.

 3, run **infer_velnet.ipynb**.
 The application of the trained VelNet to experimental PET-PIV data.